paunovgeorgi/EldenBoostApp/README.md

 EldenBoost (Elden Ring Boosting Application)
 ======================

-This application was developed as a graduate project for SoftUni's C# Web Development career program.
+**This application was recognized among the top 3 :trophy: graduate projects in SoftUni's C# Web Development career program.**

 The application is built using C# on ASP.NET Core 8, with Entity Framework Core (EFCore) as the ORM and Microsoft SQL Server (MSSQL) as the database server.
 It features custom CSS and JavaScript for styling and interactivity.